alvinluc/cvgen/README.md

 $ npm run cv <filetype> <filename>
 ```

-:where `filename` is one of files in doc folder without the markdown extension. e.g john-doe
+> `filename` is one of files in doc folder without the markdown extension. e.g john-doe

-:where `filetype` is one of pdf, doc, txt
+> `filetype` is one of pdf, doc, txt